Dans-labs/dariah-contrib/docs/Workings/API.md

 However, some additional *workflow* fields are included, i.e. information about the current assessment, review, and selection status of the contribution.
 This enables you to make a selection first before retrieving individual contributions.

+However, the `.tsv` call for contrib records contain all the above fields plus the all the exportable fields of each record.

 See below.

 # Fields